 T.F.
 Quinlan entered the political realm in 1919 when he ran for county commissioner of Lackawanna County in Pennsylvania.
 A political new comer, he emerged as the top vote getter for county commissioner.

 This was the start of a long career of public service.
 He was re-elected Commissioner in 1923.
+In 1927, he tried to win re-election as minority commisioner and lost to John Healey.
+Healey was winning by 500 plus votes and Quinlan asked for certain ballot boxes to be impounded and recounted. ( The Scranton Republican, Novmember 10,1927 p1) The result was Quinlan still lost.
 He ran for and was elected a Scranton city councilman in 1929.
 He served one term.
 He re-entered County politics to run for Register of Wills in 1933 and held this position until his retirement for health reasons in 1949.
 His wife was Louise Leyh Quinlan.
 They had one daughter, Mrs. Paul R. Krupski, and 5 grandchildren.

 T.F.
 Quinlan was admitted to Mercy Hospital on February 6, 1966.
 He died on the February 17, 1966.
 He is buried in St. Catherine’s Cemetery in Moscow, PA.
 (February 18, 1966 Scranton Times p.
 3)